ychrism/ProjectManagerApp/README.md

    The server will start on `http://127.0.0.1:8000`.

-2. For production, use a production-grade server like Gunicorn with Nginx.
+2. For production, use a production-grade server like Gunicorn with Nginx and start server on wanted interface

 ### Frontend

+1. If running backend server on interface different from loopback, change Api and Websocket URLs in lib/services/api.dart and /lib/services/websocket.dart

+2. Choose an Android emulator

-1. Run the Flutter application:
+3. Run the Flutter application:
    ```bash
    flutter run
    ```

-2. Choose your target device (e.g., Android emulator, iOS simulator, or web browser).

-3. For production builds:
-    - Android: `flutter build apk --release`
-    - iOS: `flutter build ios --release`
+4. Choose another platform for chat testing and build
-    - Web: `flutter build web --release`
+    - `flutter build linux --release`
+    - `ldd build/linux/x64/release/bundle/project_manager_app`
+    - `chmod +x && build/linux/x64/release/bundle/project_manager_app`

 ## Testing